pospi/jschema.binding/README.md

 TODO
 ----

+### Bugs ###
+- Fix revertToState() not clearing properties from the current object which aren't set in the reverting state (probably needs to get a diff of all elements, instead of stopping at top-level difference)
 - Archive old attributes when event deferring is enabled
 	- (symptom?) while marshalling, subsequent edits to the same property only show as the final difference afterwards
+- Arrays
-- `clear()` events
+	- changing individual array elements directly doesnt fire events
-- Allow nesting record instances inside each other
-- Retrieve default values from schema when **reading**
-	- when creating, events should fire from undefined => defaults
-- validate readonly properties
 	- when objects within arrays are set but unmodified, a change is detected on the object
-- ensure all callback contexts are being carried through to execution
+- fix trailing star wildcards skipping bottom-level events when bubbling property changes
+- \* wildcards appear to be working incorrectly with multiple levels

+### Incomplete features ###
-- fire events in correct order internally in databinding to reduce sort time when firing
+- fire `clear()` events properly
 - Add error callback value passing for dependencies
-- fix trailing star wildcards skipping bottom-level events when bubbling property changes
 - remove `clearIdOnClone` option or add `storeInstances` option to select between these behaviours
+- set cache threshold for ID tracking to limit record storage

+### Additions ###
+- Allow nesting record instances inside each other
+- Retrieve & set default values from schema when creating records
+	- events should fire from undefined => defaults
+- validate readonly properties
+- validate URI format
 - Allow creating separate environments with JSV
+- Expose more useful JSV methods & options
+	- allow setting validateReferences & enforceReferences to false in JSV when loading
 - do mootools branch

+### Review ###
+- fire events in correct order internally in databinding to reduce sort time when firing
+- ensure all callback contexts are being carried through to execution
 - refactor some duplicate EventHandler code for reuse
-- cleanup prototype chains & allow Model `addEvent` et al to affect existing instances so these events don't always have to be assigned first
+- check use of __proto__ cross-browser

 Known Issues
 ------------